foolo/windows-jre-laucher/readme.md

         ...           # any third-party libraries, etc.
 ```

 When the user launches myapp.exe, it will launch your Java application with the bundled JRE, with a command that looks like ```jre\bin\java.exe --class-path "lib/*" com.example.MyApplication```.
-You can configure the command line in **launcher.cpp**, as described below-
+You can configure the command line in **launcher.cpp**, as described below.

 # Usage instructions